kristibielewicz/scrum-team-griffin-site/docs/biology.md

 Griffins also possess exceptional eyesight, and are able to see well not only in low light conditions, but can even see in near total darkness for a distance of up to 60 feet.

+Griffins breath through the nostrils in their beak.

 # Lifecycle
 Griffins are hatched from eggs.
 Griffins are long lived, though due to their generally solitary and deadly nature, their average lifespan is not known.